futufeld/brainfunc/README.md

                                  -- since that's the return type of main "y" -> putStrLn "Hello!" -- 3a.
 Applies putStrLn to the given String --     resulting in a value of type IO () _   -> pure ()           -- 3b.
-Evaluates to () in the IO context
+Evaluates to a value of type IO ()
 ```

-The functions `putStrLn` and `getLine` provide the IO functionality required to implement the `Read` and `Wrte` IO instructions of Brainfuck in Haskell.
+The functions `putStrLn` and `getLine` provide the IO functionality required to implement the `Read` and `Wrte` IO instructions of Brainfuck in Haskell, and `do` notation provides the syntax that enables the use of these functions.

 #### Obtaining Integer Input

-The function `getLine` returns a `String`, but for the purposes of our Brainfuck interpreter we require `Integer` input from the user.
+The function `getLine` returns a `String`, but for the purposes of our Brainfuck interpreter we require `Integer`s from the user.
 It is for this reason that the `readMaybe` function exists.
 It has the following type:

 ```
 readMaybe :: (Read a) => String -> Maybe a